elailai94/SquareSwapper5000/README.md

 # SquareSwapper5000
 ### About
 SquareSwapper5000 is a simple tile-matching puzzle game inspired by [Candy Crush](http://en.wikipedia.org/wiki/Candy_Crush_Saga) and [Bejeweled](http://en.wikipedia.org/wiki/Bejeweled).
-SquareSwapper5000 is written entirely in C++.
+It is written entirely in C++.
 The graphical component of the game is implemented using the X11 and Ncurses library.

 ### Screenshots
 #### Welcome Screen